-Explanation: The Treasury and General Government Appropriations Act, 2000, Public Law 106-58, § 639, 113 Stat.
+Explanation: The Treasury and General Government Appropriations Act, 2000, Pub.
+L. No. 106-58, § 639, 113 Stat.
 430, 476 (1999), required that the Commission make electronic filing mandatory for political committees and other persons required to file with the Commission who, in a calendar year, have, or have reason to expect to have, total contributions or total expenditures exceeding a threshold amount set by the Commission (which is currently \$50,000).
-In addition, many independent expenditure reports are already subject to mandatory electronic filing under 2 U.S.C. § 434(a)(11)(A)(i).
+In addition, many independent expenditure reports are already subject to mandatory electronic filing under 52 U.S.C. § 30104(a)(11)(A)(i).
 However, because electioneering communication reports are not filed by political committees, and because funds spent for electioneering communications are reported as "disbursements," and not as "expenditures," the mandatory electronic filing provisions generally do not apply to electioneering communication reports.

 Compared to data from paper reports, data from electronically filed reports is received, processed and disseminated more easily and efficiently, resulting in better use of resources.
-Reports that are filed electronically are normally available, and may be downloaded, within minutes.
+Reports that are filed electronically are normally available to the public, and may be downloaded, within minutes.
 In contrast, the time between the receipt of a report filed through the paper filing system and its initial appearance on the Commission's web site is 48 hours.

-Electronic filing is generally unaffected by disruptions in the delivery of mail, such as those arising from security measures put in place after the discovery of anthrax powder and ricin in mail in 2001 and 2004.
+Electronic filings are not subject to delay due to post office processing or disruptions in the delivery of mail, such as those arising from security measures put in place after the discovery of anthrax powder and ricin in mail in 2001, 2004 and 2013.
 Because of these security measures, the Commission's receipt of mailed paper filings is delayed.
 In contrast, electronic filings are not subject to these delays.